Tap a button on your way to pee. Get reminders based on your bathroom pattern. Form a hydration habit without logging every glass.

 Subscription options: Monthly, yearly, or lifetime.
 All support Family Sharing.

-Download P Water App free from the App Store.
-Search "p water app" or tap the download button above.
+Download P free from the App Store.
+Search “p app” or get it here.
 Requires iPhone running iOS 17 or later.
 Also available for Apple Watch (requires watchOS 8+).

 After downloading, the app works immediately: no complex setup, no account creation required.